 To describe David as passionate about renewable energy is a huge understatement.
 His enthusiasm for finding earth-friendly solutions established itself early: At age 14 he built his first wind turbine to light the small shack he used to boil sap into maple syrup.
 After he earned his driver's license, he vowed to help the U.S. transition from dependence on fossil fuels following the 1973 oil embargo.
 And a year after graduating from the University of Vermont, he founded NRG Systems—one of the nation's most successful wind-energy companies—in 1982.
 Not one to rest on his laurels, however he stepped down as CEO of NRG to found AllEarth Renewables 22 years later.
 Today, David is involved in all aspects of AllEarth Renewables' day-to-day operations.
 He also makes frequent public-speaking engagements and serves on the board of many energy-focused institutions at the national and state levels.
-He holds a bachelor's degree in mechanical engineering from UVM and an honorary PHD from Wentworth Institute of Technology.
+He holds a BS in mechanical engineering from UVM and an honorary PHD from Wentworth Institute of Technology.

 As AllEarth Renewables grew, so too did the need for a well-built human-resources infrastructure that supports and motivates our innovators.
 Fortunately for us, Joyce and her decades of experience were ready to step up to the plate.
 Following graduation from Penn State University, she was the second hire at Autumn Harp Inc., a socially responsible developer and manufacturer of skin-care products.
 Over the course of more than 30 years, she held various senior-management positions, helping the company garner various awards for its business strategy and family-friendly environment.
 At AllEarth, Joyce maintains a balance of nurturing creative minds while also maintaining the organization and demands required to run a productive company.